Korneevw/TicTacToe/README.md

 - Selectable win combinations
 - Non-rectangular maps
 # Instalation
 Just download, unpack the zip in some folder, and start the .exe.
+Make sure the .exe you're launching is in the same folder as Data, or it'll not find the required files.
 You may create a shortcut for convenience.
 Windows SmartScreen may warn you, but i don't yet know how to fix that.